-- "3.2.2.
-For a mixture not meeting the criteria for classification in accordance with Regulation (EC) No 1272/2008, substances present in an individual concentration equal to or greater than the following concentrations shall be indicated, together with their concentration or concentration range: - (a) 1 % by weight in non-gaseous mixtures and 0,2 % by volume in gaseous mixtures for: - (i) substances which present a health or environmental hazard within the meaning of Regulation (EC) No 1272/2008; or " - (ii) substances which are assigned Community workplace exposure limits; - (b) 0,1% by weight for substances which are persistent, bioaccumulative and toxic in accordance with the criteria set out in Annex XIII, very persistent and very bioaccumulative in accordance with the criteria set out in Annex XIII, or included in the list established in accordance with Article 59(1) for reasons other than the hazards referred to in point (a).

-[Until 1 June 2015 "3.2.3.For the substances indicated in Subsection 3.2, the classification of the substance according to Council Directive 67/548/EEC, including indication of danger, symbol letter(s) and R phrases, shall be provided.
-The classification of the substance according to Regulation (EC) No 1272/2008, including the hazard class(es) and category code(s) as provided in Table 1.1 of Annex VI to that Regulation as well as the hazard statements which are assigned in accordance with their physical, human health and environmental hazards, shall also be provided, provided that information complying with the classification criteria of that Regulation has been made available to the supplier of the mixture.
-The hazard statements and R phrases do not need to be written out in full in this section; their codes shall be sufficient.
-In cases where they are not written out in full, reference shall be made to Section 16, where the full text of each relevant hazard statement and R phrase shall be listed."
+- (b) substances for which there are Community workplace exposure limits, which are not already included under point (a); - (c) substances that are persistent, bioaccumulative and toxic or very persistent and very bioaccumulative in accordance with the criteria set out in Annex XIII, or substances included in the list established in accordance with Article 59(1) for reasons other than the hazards referred to in point (a), if the concentration of an individual substance is equal to or greater than 0,1 %. - 3.2.2.
+For a mixture not meeting the criteria for classification in accordance with Regulation (EC) No 1272/2008, substances present in an individual concentration equal to or greater than the following concentrations shall be indicated, together with their concentration or concentration range: - (a) 1 % by weight in non-gaseous mixtures and 0,2 % by volume in gaseous mixtures for: - (i) substances which present a health or environmental hazard within the meaning of Regulation (EC) No 1272/2008; or" - (ii) substances which are assigned Community workplace exposure limits; - (b) 0,1% by weight for substances which are persistent, bioaccumulative and toxic in accordance with the criteria set out in Annex XIII, very persistent and very bioaccumulative in accordance with the criteria set out in Annex XIII, or included in the list established in accordance with Article 59(1) for reasons other than the hazards referred to in point (a). - 3.2.3.
+For the substances indicated in subsection 3.2, the classification of the substance according to Regulation (EC) No 1272/2008, including the hazard class(es) and category code(s) as provided in Table 1.1 of Annex VI to that Regulation as well as the hazard statements which are assigned in accordance with their physical, human health and environmental hazards, shall be provided.
+The hazard statements do not need to be written out in full in this section; their codes shall be sufficient.
+In cases where they are not written out in full, reference shall be made to Section 16, where the full text of each relevant hazard statement shall be listed".
+If the substance does not meet the classification criteria, the reason for indicating the substance in Subsection 3.2 shall be described, such as "non-classified vPvB substance" or "substance with a Community workplace exposure limit." - 3.2.4.
+For the substances indicated in Subsection 3.2 the name and, if available, the registration number, as assigned under Article 20(3) of this Regulation shall be given.